 A5 print size: 148 x 210 mm = 1748 x 2480px

 A4 print size: 210 x 297 mm = 2480 x 3508px

 Image Sources: I can research and purchase stock images for you if required for the project, but if you would prefer to do this yourself then images can be sourced quite reasonably from stock photo libraries.
 If you are purchasing your own, ALWAYS purchase the largest available file size to future proof your image investment, and ensure the image is royalty free and model released.

 If you need to have photographs taken for your project please let me know.
 I can recommend photographers and work with them to ensure we get the most suitable images for your project.

-Image rights/permissions: When supplying images, please ensure that you have the permission to reproduce it and inform me if the image should be credited to a source or photographer.
+Image rights/permissions: When supplying images, please ensure that you have the permission to reproduce it , and model releases for people in them, and inform me if the image should be credited to a source or photographer.
 Images taken from websites should have the website owners/photographers permission.

 printing & COMPLETING PROJECTS